UQ-PAC/BASIL/docs/development/interpreter.md

 ### Missing features

-There is functionality to implement external function calls via intrinsics written in Scala code, but currently only basic printf style functions are implemented as no-ops.
+- There is functionality to implement external function calls via intrinsics written in Scala code, but currently only basic printf style functions are implemented as no-ops.
 These can be extended to use a file IO abstraction, where a memory region is created for each file (e.g. stdout), with a variable to keep track of the current write-point such that a file write operation stores to the write-point address, and increments it by the size of the store.
   Importantly, an implementation of malloc() and free() is needed, which can implement a simple greedy allocation algorithm.

-Despite the presence of procedure parameters in the current IR, they are not used for by the boogie translation and are hence similarly ignored in the interpreter.
+- Despite the presence of procedure parameters in the current IR, they are not used for by the boogie translation and are hence similarly ignored in the interpreter.

-The interpreter's immutable state representation is motivated by the ability to easily implement a sound approach to non-determinism, e.g. to implement GoTos with guessing and rollback rather than look-ahead.
-This is more useful for checking specification constructs than executing real programs.
+- The interpreter's immutable state representation is motivated by the ability to easily implement a sound approach to non-determinism, e.g. to implement GoTos with guessing and rollback rather than look-ahead.
+This is more useful for checking specification constructs than executing real programs, so is not yet implemented.

-Finally, the trace does not clearly distinguish internal vs external calls, or observable and non-observable behaviour.
+- The trace does not clearly distinguish internal vs external calls, or observable and non-observable behaviour.

-While the interpreter semantics supports memory regions, we do not initialise the memory regions (or the initial memory state) based on those present in the program, we assume a flat `mem` memory model, possibly with `stack` as well.
+- While the interpreter semantics supports memory regions, we do not initialise the memory regions (or the initial memory state) based on those present in the program, we simply assume a flat `mem` and `stack` memory partitioning.